Deltares-research/FAIR-data-example-project/README.md

 To apply the cookbook Python is required, in this case we use [pixi](https://prefix.dev/).

-Download & install pixi with the command (in windows powershell):
+Download & install pixi with the command *in Windows Powershell*:

 ```powershell
 iwr -useb https://pixi.sh/install.ps1 | iex